Mor-gan/Mor-gan/README.md

 Hi, I am Abimbola, a frontend developer, I have worked meaning project using Recat.js and Next.js.

 ## Currently!
-I am recently training to be a full stach developer
+I am currently training to be a full stack developer

 ![This image is my response :blush:](https://myoctocat.com/assets/images/base-octocat.svg)